 Benefits of Rainwater Collection

-Another ecological benefit offered by the use of rainwater collection systems is the reduction of the use of mains water, which means that less water will need to be artificially drawn from the environment.
-Systems can also serve to lessen the load placed upon drainage systems, which means they may also reduce the chances of flooding.
+The main ecological benefit offered by the use of rainwater collection systems is the reduction in this use of mains water which means that less water will need to be artificially drawn from the environment, a supply that is best used for drinking, bathing and cooking.

 Financial benefits of Rainwater Collection